KjeldSchmidt/clarity-website/testimonials.md

 nav-menu: true
 ---

-Omar Khawaja (Head Business Intelligence at Roche): Highly grateful to Ammara Gafoor, Kiran Prakash, Ian Murdoch, Emily Gorcenski, Zhamak Dehgani - it has been a please collaborating with you all and learning so much.
+Omar Khawaja (Head Business Intelligence at Roche) says:
+> Highly grateful to Ammara Gafoor, Kiran Prakash, Ian Murdoch, Emily Gorcenski,
+> Zhamak Dehgani - it has been a please collaborating with you all and learning

-Omar Khawaja (Head Business Intelligence at Roche): Humbled to be part of this publication.
-(Discover how to turn insights into business value with Data Mesh)

-Omar Khawaja (Head Business Intelligence at Roche):
+> so much.

 > Great stuff to see these demos.
 Thanks for your partnership.
 > And thanks for teaching us, we are leaning and hence we are growing and making progress

-Julie:
+Julie says:
 > Everything you've done makes my life so much simpler, I cannot tell you hot thankful I am

-Joe Eschenberenner:
+Joe Eschenberenner says:
 > Gamechanger, it's going to change what we do, and we will do it better

-Steffen Gappisch:
+Steffen Gappisch says:
 > Thank you very much!
 Amazing what was reached in 3 months.

-Lansing:
+Lansing says:
 > I've been struggling to get this data for five years, I don't know how you
 > made it in three months.

-Michael Eaton:
+Michael Eaton says:
 > This has given us some amazing insights, thanks for setting it up

-Anahita Habidollahi:
+Anahita Habidollahi says:
 > Thank you all very much for your great work.
 I also got personal feedback from
 > others, that it was a very nice workhop full of practical learnings.
 Appreciated.

-Sean Casey:
+Sean Casey says:
 > Thank you everyone for the great analysis and recommendations

-Victoria Pickering:
+Victoria Pickering says:
 > Thank you so much for a great engagement and experience!
 We really enjoyed
 > working with you and learning from you!
 And I hope to have an opportunity to
 > work with you again in the future!